Day Camp (Prek to 7th Grade)

 Campers rotate through a wide variety of exciting activities each and every week.

-Join us for three two week sessions throughout the summer which can be in a variety of configurations; including matching half-day programs and courses from different sections (i.e. attend morning swimming lessons and finish the day in the Summer Camp program).
+Join us for three two week sessions throughout the summer which can be in a variety of configurations; including matching half-day programs and courses from different sections (i.e. attend a full day of camp and then swimming lessons after camp hours from 4 – 4:5 p.m.).

 full day of camp is 9 a.m. – 4 p.m.